-Semen analysis is one of the most fundamental tests used in the diagnosis and analysis of male infertility problems.
+Semen analysis, or semen testing, is one of the most fundamental tests used in the diagnosis and analysis of male infertility problems.
 This testing provides important information about the quality and quantity of a man's sperm.

 Sperm count testing does not assess sperm function.
 It does not answer the question “are the sperm good enough to conceive”.
 More sophisticated tests of sperm quality such as the Sperm Chromatin Structure Assay (SCSA) can better help assess the “health” of the sperm when looking deeper into the causes or reasons for male infertility.